-So, sporophytes are haploid and gametophytes are diploid.
+So, sporophytes are diploid and gametophytes are haploid.
 Confused?
 Maybe this illustration will help.

 Most of us are familiar with ferns.
 You may have noticed the ordered series of black spots beneath their fronds.
 These are sacs filled with spores.
 When the spores are released, they grow into tiny gametophytes, only about half an inch tall.
 These, in turn, produce gametes which combine (in water) to form a zygote which grows into a new fern plant.
 This is why you find ferns growing primarily in wet places.
 (When working the Master Gardener help desk, I would occasionally get callers concerned about the insect or disease afflicting their ferns.
 I was happy to reassure them that their plants were merely trying to reproduce.)

 Most of the plants we see are diploid.
 They have both sets of chromosomes.
 Therefore, they’re also sporophytes—they produce spores.
 Daisies, redwood trees, and Kentucky bluegrass are all diploid sporophytes.
 You never see the spores, or the haploid, gametophyte generation, because it is very small—only a few cells—and grows inside the plant’s flowers or cones.

 So—what makes moss so special?
 In this instance, the moss we see growing on trees or carpeting our roof is the haploid, gametophyte generation.
 It’s the sporophytes that are tiny and inconspicuous.